uptech/engineering/content/docs/process/milestone-estimations/index.md

 top = false
 +++

-Despite are dislike for estimates due to their inaccurate nature we still do them in some form because the reality of the situation is that we need to know relatively early in the process if we are going to be able to hit a timeline or not.
+Despite our dislike for estimates due to their inaccurate nature we still do them in some form because the reality of the situation is that we need to know relatively early in the process if we are going to be able to hit a timeline or not.
 Obviously we can't know this 100% because as we have stated estimates are very inaccurate.
-However, they can gives us at least a pulse to know if we think we are significantly going to miss a timeline.
+However, they can gives us a pulse to know if we think we are significantly going to miss a timeline.
 This is crucial as that pulse is what instigates pruning of non-crucial features and setting expectations appropriately with the client.

-To facilitate this we of course start with the iniital estimates from the Discovery & Definition phase.
+To facilitate this we of course start with the initial estimates from the Discovery & Definition phase.
 However, things have likely changed since that time and the developers haven't thought about the complexities of each of those milestones.